 The Vista Mountain Wildlife Management Association notes that MLDP data is very valuable for evaluating your herd’s progress, and for tracking your management decisions’ impact on the herd.
-Property owners who participate in the MLD Program usually complete annual surveys in late summer or early fall to submit to our TPWD biologist.
+Each MLDP participant/property owner usually completes an Annual Harvest Survey in late summer or early fall to submit to the TPWD Biologist.

 Harvest data will likely include:

 - age of deer as determined by tooth wear and replacement

 - field dressed body weight

 - number of antler points on both right and left beams

 - one basal circumference